aishmadise/Disney-Movies-and-Box-Office-Success/README.md

 What did I apply to this project?

-1.Data manipulation using Pandas
+1. Data manipulation using Pandas
-2.Data visualization using Seaborn
+2. Data visualization using Seaborn
-3.Two-sample bootstrap hypothesis testing
+4. Two-sample bootstrap hypothesis testing
-4.Building a regression model using Scikit-Learn
+5. Building a regression model using Scikit-Learn